-The late registration fee is \$75 and it applies on the first day of classes.
+There will be a late registration fee applied on the first day of classes.

 Laundry

 Washing machines and dryers are located in the dormitories and can be used free of charge.
 There are also coin-operated washers and dryers by Weimar Market if needed.
 Detergent is available for purchase at Weimar Market.